 What vaccines do Pixie-Bobs get?

-We vaccinate all of our cats and kittens with Pure-Vax RCP and rabies per state law.
+We vaccinate all of our cats and kittens with Heska Ultanasal initially and one injectable at an older age.
+This is the best we can do currently to protect kittens from disease and reduce the risk of vaccine site sarcomas.
 The best advice is to follow the recommendations of the AAFP (American Association of Feline Practitioners).

 I have been told by some breeders that Pixie-Bobs cannot get feline leukemia, is that true?
 Or that the leukemia vaccine will kill a pixie-bob?

 Any domestic cat and all wild cats can get feline leukemia.
 Follow your veterinarians advise for vaccines.
 We will be happy to provide additional information on this upon request.
 There have been no published reports of a vaccine giving leukemia to a cat.
 Having said that, we don’t like the leukemia vaccine because of its association with vaccine associated sarcomas.
 It is no longer a core vaccine and not suggested for indoor only cats of any breed.